onwurahben/onwurahben/README.md

 ### Hi there 👋 Welcome to my GitHub!
 ---

-I am **Ben Onwurah**, an **Applied AI Engineer** specializing in production-ready AI systems that transform data, documents, and conversations into actionable intelligence.
+I am **Ben Onwurah**, an **Applied AI Engineer** specializing in production-ready AI systems that transform data, documents, and conversations into actionable intelligence and useful tools.

 I design and deploy **end-to-end AI pipelines** — from RAG systems and content automation to multimodal voice assistants and speech intelligence tools.
-My work combines **LLM orchestration, vector search, speech-to-text, text-to-speech, and human-in-the-loop workflows** to build real-world AI products, not just demos.
+My work combines **LLM orchestration, vector search, speech-to-text, text-to-speech, and human-in-the-loop workflows** to build real-world AI products for businesses.

 > If you want AI systems that **work, scale, and generate value**, that’s exactly what I build.